nocalhost/nocalhost.github.io/docs/eng/core-concept.md

 **Cluster** is a concept of Nocalhost.
 It usually corresponds to a Kubernetes cluster.
 Nocalhost supports to connect to multi-clusters, which can be GKE, minikube and microK8s.

-In the actual development process, users do not need to know the concept of Cluster, and user's operation under [DevSpace](#devspace) actually rely on the apabilities of Cluster.
+In the actual development process, users do not need to know the concept of Cluster, and user's operation under [DevSpace](#devspace) actually rely on the capabilities of Cluster.

 ### Cluster Management